Linux Setup JMeter Test Environment

-The author, with a strong interest in hardware, conducted performance testing using JMeter and documented the deployment process of JMeter, InfluxDB, and Grafana on CentOS 7.
-They shared details on JMeter installation and command usage, InfluxDB features and Docker installation, as well as simple Grafana deployment and configuration.
-The document summarizes experiences and references for high-performance programming patterns.
+The author has a strong interest in hardware and used JMeter to conduct load testing, documenting the process of deploying JMeter, InfluxDB, and Grafana on CentOS 7.
+They shared installation and command usage for JMeter, InfluxDB’s features and Docker installation method, as well as a simple deployment and configuration for Grafana.
+They summarized experience and references related to high-performance programming patterns.

 Background

-You won’t understand until you try it yourself Don’t use GUI mode for load testing! only for Test creation and Test debuggin.
+Thinking is all well and good, but you have to try it yourself to understand.
+Don’t use GUI mode for load testing! only for Test creation and Test debugging.

-Apache JMeter can be used to test the performance of static and dynamic resources (files, Servlets, Perl scripts, Java objects, databases and queries, FTP servers, etc.).
-It can simulate heavy loads on servers, networks, or objects to test their resilience or analyze overall performance under different types of stress.
-You can use it for graphical analysis of performance or to load test your servers/scripts/objects with high concurrency.
+Apache jmeter can be used to perform performance tests on static and dynamic resources (files, Servlets, Perl scripts, Java objects, databases and queries, FTP servers, etc.).
+It can be used to simulate heavy loads on servers, networks, or objects to test their strength or analyze overall performance under different stress types.
+You can use it for performance graphing or large concurrent load testing of your server/script/object.

 yum install java-1.8.0-openjdk -y && \